Desire1990/Ionic_app/README.md

 # Ionic_app
-ionic to do list made with vuejs and javascriptz
+ionic to do list made with vuejs and javascript